Duna/TV-EPG-Android-Recyclerview/README.md

-Electronic Program Guide for Android based on Recyclerview
+Performant Electronic Program Guide for Android based on Recyclerview

 This is a "classic" TV EPG which works on tablets and phones and allows you to scroll in all directions (horizontal, vertical and diagonal).
 Features: